roeger/icaps25.github.io/content/organization/roles_and_guidelines.md

 paper, but you should remain open and uncommitted in your language when sharing these views.
 It may not be possible to bring the reviewers to a "consensus" on their views of the paper because of inherent ambiguity in value judgements and the psychological dynamics of online discussion.
 You, as the AC, is the one decides the recommendation to decide the outcome.
-The reviewers need to inform your final decision, and be responsive to your queries.
+The Reviewers need to inform your final decision, and be responsive to your queries.

 Some specific advice follows to address specific situations.